 • Getting as much rest as possible;

-• Eating healthy (and without overeating);
+• Eating well (without overeating);

-• Learning how to set healthy boundaries between you and other people;
+• Learning how to set healthy boundaries;

 • Starting a new hobby or volunteering;